saddam1999/Purple-package/README.md

 A CLI Purple Tool

-Compatiblity:
+#Compatiblity
--Compatible with all devices vulnerable to checkm8
+Compatible with all devices vulnerable to checkm8